-Liability of Green Hippo Ltd, its agents or subsidiaries is limited to the repair or replacement (at our discretion) of any defective part or product and shall not include incidental damages of any kind.
+Liability of Green Hippo is limited to the repair or replacement of any defective part or product and shall not include incidental damages of any kind.

 V4+ System Information

 Each Hippotizer V4+ has a distinct output configuration.
 Maximum resolution, supported standards and other information can be found below.